in

 Utilities

-Keeping Saskatchewan’s homes, businesses and industries powered up, the utilities sector provides weekly earnings of $1,789.54.
+Keeping Saskatchewan’s homes, businesses and industries powered up, the utilities sector provides weekly earnings of $1,905.55.
 Saskatchewan has among Canada’s lowest electricity rates, maintaining competitiveness.
-Major utilities like SaskPower are investing in renewable energy assets while also developing traditional sources like natural gas.
+Major utilities like SaskPower invest in renewable energy assets while developing traditional sources like natural gas.
 Highly trained power engineers and technicians earn strong wages to deliver essential services.

 Saskatchewan’s average salary landscape reflects the province’s diverse economic composition.
-The high-paying mining and oil & gas sectors lead the pack, boosted by strong commodity markets.
+The high-paying mining and oil & gas sectors are boosted by strong commodity markets.
 However, well-paying opportunities exist across industries, as highlighted in the summary table below.
 With unemployment low and demand for skills high, Saskatchewan workers earn attractive salaries.
-Ongoing investments and development across sectors points to continued wage growth ahead.
+Ongoing investments and development across sectors point to continued wage growth ahead.

 life buzz quote in canada new 8 1